aalsiuser/pet_tracking_app/README.md

 # Pet Tracking Application

-This is a pet tracking application that stores data from different trackers for different pets.
+This is a pet tracking application that stores and retrieves data from different trackers for different pets.

 ## How to run the application
 - Install Docker Engine depending upon your type of system.
 You can find different packages [here](https://docs.docker.com/engine/install/).